 Tap into your customers’ emotions.
 The world is very impersonal these days, and people want to connect on a deeper level.
 Whether you embrace causes your customers care about or simply address their pain points, know what makes them tick.

 In a survey of 3,800 consumers of all ages, researchers found consumer loyalty is higher than ever.
 Around 26.4% reported having more loyalty to their favorite brands, while 60.2% stayed the same.
+However, the younger generation will also flee from your brand if you make decisions they dislike or provide poor service.

 The most successful brands tend to understand their clients’ fears and concerns.
-They offered solutions during a global pandemic, such as adding curbside pickup, delivery, and online order options.
+They offered solutions during the global pandemic, such as adding curbside pickup, delivery, and online order options.
 Try to see things from your customers’ perspective and offer solutions that make their lives easier.

 You could also tap into causes they care about as makes sense for your company.
 For example, if your typical buyer wants to reduce their carbon footprint, you can do the same by reducing energy usage and increasing recycling efforts.